Serving Waltham, Belmont, Watertown, Newton & Cambridge, MA

 According to the Mayo Clinic, infections of the gums and teeth can contribute to cardiovascular disease, premature birth and low birth weight, problems regulating blood sugar of diabetics and the development of Alzheimer’s disease.
 Infection that begins in the mouth can spread bacteria or other germs through the body.
 When these attach to damaged areas of the lining of the heart, the resulting infection is called endocarditis.

-Routine professional cleanings and exams will help keep your mouth—and your body—healthy.
+Routine professional cleanings and exams will help keep your mouth and body healthy.
 We welcome any new patients to come and experience our thorough and gentle dentist and to ask any dental care questions or concerns that you may have.